The theory of concatenation over finite models: Appendix for Section

 In cases where we prefer using a second additional variable over introducing a negation, we could instead use the formula

 \item $\lnot\phi$ is realized by $\lnot\psi\land\bigland_{x\in \fvar(\phi)} x\pref \sv$. \item $\phi_1\lor\phi_2$ is realized by

 \end{itemize}

-\subparagraph*{Complexity:} Regarding the length of the constructed formula, note that the formulas for $<$ and $\nextPred$ depend on $\Sigma$.
+\proofsubparagraph{Complexity} Regarding the length of the constructed formula, note that the formulas for $<$ and $\nextPred$ depend on $\Sigma$.
 But as we assume $\Sigma$ to be fixed, this is only a constant factor.

 The only formulas that is affected by the width are the constraints and the disjunction: this leads to a factor of $k$ and brings the length of the final formula to $k|\phi|$.
-If no disjunctions occur and if the arity of the constraints is bounded (\eg, as we have for $\FCreg$), this factor is not needed, and we get a length of $O(|\phi|)$.
+If no disjunctions occur, this factor is not needed, and we get a length of $O(|\phi|)$.

-As all steps are straightforward, we can construct $\psi$ in time $O(|\psi|)$.
+As all steps are straightforward, we can construct $\psi$ in time $O(|\psi|)$. \end{proof}